The Underground Railroad

 In the 20th century, Seneca County continued to evolve and adapt.
 The construction of highways such as U.S. Route 224 and State Route 53 improved connectivity and transportation, further promoting economic development.
 The county also became home to industrial and manufacturing companies, contributing to employment opportunities and growth.
 Today, Seneca County maintains its agricultural roots while also embracing modern industries and tourism, offering a vibrant and diverse community for its residents and visitors.

-This timeline provides a concise overview of the key events in the history of Seneca County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Seneca County, Ohio.

 • 1817: Seneca County is established in the state of Ohio.